hkleen/KiBot/docs/source/configuration/outputs/PCB2Blender_ToolsOptions.rst

 -  ``board_bounds_dir`` :index:`: <pair: output - pcb2blender_tools - options; board_bounds_dir>` [:ref:`string <string>`] (default: ``'layers'``) Sub-directory where the bounds file is stored.
 -  ``board_bounds_file`` :index:`: <pair: output - pcb2blender_tools - options; board_bounds_file>` [:ref:`string <string>`] (default: ``'bounds'``) Name of the bounds file.
 -  ``dnf_filter`` :index:`: <pair: output - pcb2blender_tools - options; dnf_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to mark components as not fitted.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

+-  ``exclude_filter`` :index:`: <pair: output - pcb2blender_tools - options; exclude_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to exclude components from processing.
-   A short-cut to use for simple cases where a variant is an overkill.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

 -  ``pads_info_create`` :index:`: <pair: output - pcb2blender_tools - options; pads_info_create>` [:ref:`boolean <boolean>`] (default: ``true``) Create the files containing the PCB pads information.
 -  ``pads_info_dir`` :index:`: <pair: output - pcb2blender_tools - options; pads_info_dir>` [:ref:`string <string>`] (default: ``'pads'``) Sub-directory where the pads info files are stored.
 -  ``pre_transform`` :index:`: <pair: output - pcb2blender_tools - options; pre_transform>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to transform fields before applying other filters.
-   A short-cut to use for simple cases where a variant is an overkill.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

 -  ``stackup_create`` :index:`: <pair: output - pcb2blender_tools - options; stackup_create>` [:ref:`boolean <boolean>`] (default: ``false``) Create a file containing the board stackup.
 -  ``stackup_dir`` :index:`: <pair: output - pcb2blender_tools - options; stackup_dir>` [:ref:`string <string>`] (default: ``'.'``) Directory for the stackup file.
 Use 'layers' for 2.7+.